 It is our intent to restore the depot back to its 1902 architectural integrity.

-Scroll down to see what the depot conditions were like before we began restoration, and the improvements we have made in the past three years.
+Scroll down to see what the depot conditions were like before we began restoration, and the improvements we have made in the past four years.

 The lamp holder next to the front door is a replica of one seen in many of the early photos of the depot.